matusmarcin/git-training/README.md

 git merge some-feature
 ```

 And this is not so bad, we now all commits from `some-feature` at the top of the master.
 Perhaps we could've squashed those commits into one, so that the history looks real nice.
-This can be done with interactive rebase.
+This can be done with interactive rebase using `-i` flag.

 ```
 git rebase -i master